keploy/community-blog/clwyw81dv000r09mcet780rsg.md

 ## Introduction

-As software developers, we all write lots and lots of lines of code while building an application.
-But to ensure that each and every components work perfectly in the software, we really need to do some unit testing.
-This ensures proper functionality and reliable performance of our product.
-These testing of individual components is known as Unit Testing.

-For the dynamic nature and the ease of writing tests alongside the code, Python can be a viable option for unit testing of our software.
+As software developers, we have to write a lot of unit tests for our software.
+And for the dynamic nature and the ease of writing tests alongside the code, Python can be a viable option for unit testing of our software.
 So, let's dive into the nitty-gritty of writing unit tests and explore the best practices and techniques to ensure our code's reliability and maintainability.

 ![Let's go! - Pierce County Executive](https://blog.piercecountywa.gov/executive/files/2021/01/Lets-go.jpeg align="center")

-## Why software needs to be unit tested?

-Often it's found that during the early development phase, unit tests serve as a safety net by helping us catching bugs and regressions.
-By verifying the behavior of individual units, one can always able to identify and fix issues before they propagate throughout the codebase.

-Also, well-written unit tests act as documentation for the code, providing examples of its expected behavior.
-When making changes or refactoring code, we can easily rely on the existing tests to ensure that modifications don't inadvertently break functionality.

 ## How to use Python for unit testing?